mastro35/thepythoncorner/_posts/2021-01-16-how-create-telegram-bot-in-Python.md

     update.message.reply_text(f"I would need to know your birthday, so tell me what year did you born in...")
 ```

-As you can see, at the beginning we set the variable `STATE` to the value `BIRTH_YEAR` so that we will know, when the user will answer, that it was answering to the birth year question.
+As you can see, at the beginning we set the variable `STATE` to the value `BIRTH_YEAR` so that we will know, when the user will answer, that it was answering the birth year question.
 Then, we just send a message to ask for the year of birth.

 Now, the user will answer with a normal text, right?
 So we need to change the `text()` function to wait for its answer: